20 Aug 2020

 How many providers are there?

 There are two mobile telephone service providers on island – Digicel and FLOW.
 Both companies provide an international direct dialling service.
-These providers collectively serve 34,116 main line users and 95,656 mobile users across all three islands (source).
+These providers collectively serve 98,000 mobile users across all three islands.
+This number increased by 1,238 (1.3%) between January 2020 and January 2021.
+The number of mobile connections in the Cayman Islands in January 2021 was equivalent to 148.3% of the total population (source).

-There are 17 licensed radio stations (source) serving the islands, playing a range of genres including pop, rock and reggae as well as the news, weather and talk shows.
-There are also four licensed TV service providers – FLOW, C3, Logic and Digicel (source) – who offer a range of local and international shows.
-Streaming is also a popular choice on island; however ,it should be noted that not all streaming services are available on island.
+There are four licensed TV service providers – FLOW, WestStar TV Ltd., Infinity Broadband (trading as C3) and WestTel Ltd. (trading as Logic) (source) – who offer a range of local and international shows.
+Streaming is also a popular choice on island; however, it should be noted that not all streaming services are available on island.
+Available in Cayman are Netflix, HBO Max, Hulu and Apple TV.

 These four TV service providers also all offer broadband internet services in the Cayman Islands, offering wireless, fixed-line and fibre-optic connections.
 They all offer residential and business solutions for their clients and most offer bundle deals which can reduce the overall cost.